jasonsbeer/AmigaPCI/AmigaPCI Specification.md

 1) Signals are presented as bold font, such as **_FRAME** or **_TA**.
 2) A leading underscore (_) is used to indicate a signal is active low.
 3) Examples of bus data are italicized, such as *DATA0* or *ADDRESS1*.
 4) A bus's most significant bit will be listed first and least significant last.
 For example, [31..0] indicates bit 31 as the most significant bit.
 Zero is the least.
 Thus, [31..0] indicates a little endian device.
 The opposite will be true for a big endian device.
+5) Hex values are presented with a leading $ (dollar sign) and a space inserted every 4 characters for clarity.
-5) AmigaPCI refers to this specification or any implementation of this specification, in part or whole.
+6) AmigaPCI refers to this specification or any implementation of this specification, in part or whole.

 **Authors**